katerinaelsasser/st-lucia/README.md

 ## Credits
 #### Content
 Content has been created by myself.
-Info of locations for example about hotels, restuarants and activities have been inspired by information given on the websites [Tripadvisors](https://www.tripadvisor.co.uk/) and [Google](https://www.google.com/).
+Info of locations for example about hotels, restaurants and activities have been inspired by information given on the websites [Tripadvisors](https://www.tripadvisor.co.uk/) and [Google](https://www.google.com/).
 #### Media
 All images were taken from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/).
 #### Acknowledgements
 Code used throughout the website has been found throughout on Bootstrap, the courses "HTML Fundamentals", "CSS Fundamentals", "User Centric Frontend Development", "Javascript Fundamentals" and "Interactive Frontend Development".
-The map code has been inpsired by [Google Developers](https://developers.google.com/maps/documentation/javascript/tutorial)& map data -
+The map code has been inspired by [Google Developers](https://developers.google.com/maps/documentation/javascript/tutorial)& map data -

 The gallery was inspired by the Bootstrap example called Carousel.

 #### Please note that this is for educational use only.